GOL-UniFI/GOL-UniFI.github.io/GOL_website_editing_documentation.md

-⚠️ This guide was AI-generated and then corrected manually.
+⚠️ This guide was AI-generated and then corrected manually by Dr. Roberto Verdecchia.
 If you spot any mistakes or improvement points, please feel free to edit this documentation :)

-## **Editing Content and Adding Posts on the STLab webpage via GitHub Web Interface**
+## **Editing Content and Adding Posts on the GOL webpage via GitHub Web Interface**

 ### **Step-by-Step Guide**

 #### **1\.
 Access the Repository**

-* **Navigate to the website repository:** [https://github.com/STLab-UniFI/STLab-UniFI.github.io](https://github.com/STLab-UniFI/STLab-UniFI.github.io)
+* **Navigate to the website repository:** [https://github.com/GOL-UniFI/GOL-UniFI.github.io](https://github.com/GOL-UniFI/GOL-UniFI.github.io)
 * **Login to GitHub**: Log in with your credentials in the upper-right corner.
 * **Request Access**: If you don’t have edit access to the repository, request an invite from the repository owner *via* the web interface.